Good Grief Cook

 Plated steak and fried rice turning the tables.

-Next up is Debbie Reidโ€™s Grilled Steak Slices with Apricot Ginger Cream Sauce and Pacific Rim Ginger Fried Rice.
-Debbieโ€™s quick and easy and super flavorful fried rice is out of this world delicious.
-Her innovative cooking method of adding one of my favorite Saucy Mama dressings to the rice cooking water completely eliminates the need to cook and cool the rice ahead of time.
-I prefer frozen peas to canned so that is the only change I will make going forward with this recipe.
+Next, Debbie Reid presents Grilled Steak Slices with Apricot Ginger Cream Sauce and Pacific Rim Ginger Fried Rice.
+Debbie's quick, easy, and super flavorful fried rice tastes absolutely incredible.
+Her innovative method, adding a Saucy Mama dressing directly to the rice cooking water.
+This step completely eliminates the need to cook and cool the rice beforehand.
+I prefer frozen peas over canned, so I will make that single adjustment whenever I prepare this recipe in the future.

 Pickled onions turning the tables.